ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

 Trailing newline
 ~~~~~~~~~~~~~~~~

-As mentioned in the "Remove common whitespace" example, trailing newlines are naturally included without any explicit rules.
+As mentioned in the example in *Section 3.1 General Walkthrough*, trailing newlines are naturally included without any explicit rules.
 As a bonus, it does the same thing that ``unlines`` does.
 To avoid a trailing newline, put the closing ``"""`` immediately after the last line, or use a string gap:

 ::